 I always recommend running self-hosted projects on the main hostname (like umami.yourdomain.com) if that project is the only thing hosted on the server – which is the case here.
 I don’t recommend running Umami alongside other services on the same server.
 Instead, always opt for one server per project when possible.
 It keeps things clean, reduces conflicts, and makes troubleshooting easier.

-The only major requirement for installing Umami is having Docker and Docker Compose installed on your server.
+The only major requirement for installing Umami is having Docker Engine and the Docker Compose plugin installed on your server.

 Umami doesn’t come with an automatic installation script – instead, we’ll create a docker-compose.yml file and define the necessary configuration ourselves.